cowlicks/privacypossum/README.md

 We should report this as a privacy bug in chrome.

 This is slightly more invasive than cookie & referer header blocking, it should probably have a seperate UI thing.

+setup etag flask app, send etag in incog, with no extension, ctrl-r on etag makes client send if-none-match in incognito. ctrl-shift-r does not send if-none-match

+sometimes 'if-none-match' is visible to extension

+## 301 moved permanently redirects

 # Usuage features Roadmap